-Nairn married Gertrude Hastings Sisson of Hartford, Connecticut, on November 19, 1884.
-The Nairns resided in Washington D.C. at a home a stone's throw from the White House until 1886 while Nairn worked in his book business which "proved more book than business.”
+Nairn married Gertrude Hastings Sisson of Hartford, Connecticut on November 19, 1884.
+The Nairns resided in Washington D.C., at a home a stone's throw from the White House, until 1886 while Nairn worked in his book business which "proved more book than business.”
 Following a European tour during 1886 and 1887, the Nairns relocated to Hartford where Nairn worked as an associate in his father-in-law's wholesale drug and oil business.
 Thomas Sisson, Gertrude's father, was a wealthy businessman and one of the leading citizens of Hartford at the time.
-Sisson was also a director of the Connecticut Mutual Life Insurance Company.
+Thomas Sisson was also a director of the Connecticut Mutual Life Insurance Company.

 The Nairns spent many years in Hartford enjoying an active social life with other prominent and wealthy citizens of the city.
 Nairn was a founding member of the Taconic Polo Club, New Haven Polo Club, Hartford Golf Club, and the president of the Southern Society of Hartford.
 Newspapers of the day contain numerous notations of the Nairns joining in parties, polo matches, horse shows, golf tournaments, and other social activities of the upper class of Hartford.
 Gertrude Nairn was active in parties, receptions, and golf tournaments.
 She also worked among the less fortunate women and children of the Hartford area.

 In 1906, Jack Nairn spent several months on the Bell Ranch of eastern New Mexico to regain his health.
 Apparently the time spent in the dry climate of New Mexico proved beneficial for in 1907 both Jack and Gertrude Nairn moved to Wagon Mound, New Mexico to improve their health .
-At a "good-bye" dinner by the Southern Society of Hartford held shortly before their departure, Jack told the gathered crowd the move was temporary , but somewhere along the line, the move became permanent and the Nairns resided primarily in New Mexico for the rest of their lives.
+At a "good-bye" dinner by the Southern Society of Hartford held shortly before their departure, Nairn told the gathered crowd the move was temporary.
+But somewhere along the line the move became permanent and the Nairns resided primarily in New Mexico for the rest of their lives.

 Stanley McCormick, son of Cyrus McCormick of McCormick Reaper fame, leased 45,000 acres of the Urraca Ranch in 1898, later purchasing the ranch and expanding it to 70,000 acres.
 George Webster purchased the Urraca Ranch from McCormick in 1910 after McCormick suffered a mental breakdown and was forced to sell the spectacular property.
 Webster had been McCormick's ranch manager and was well-acquainted with the potential of the land.